Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Computer Organization & Architecture/🧝🏻‍♀️ von Neumann Based Microarchitecture/IO System/IO Control Methods/IO Control Methods.md

 > Although one method isn’t necessarily better than another, the manner in which a computer controls its I/O greatly influences overall system design and performance.
 The objective is to know when the I/O method employed by a particular computer architecture is appropriate to how that system will be used.

 ![](../../../../../../../Assets/Pics/Screenshot%202023-06-08%20at%201.38.09%20PM.png)

+## The Evolution of The I/O Functions
+As computer systems have evolved, there has been a pattern of increasing complexity and sophistication of individual components.
+Nowhere is this more evident than in the I/O function.
+The evolutionary steps can be summarized as follows:

+1. The processor directly controls a peripheral device.
+This is seen in simple microprocessor-controlled devices.
+2. A controller or I/O module is added.
+The processor uses programmed I/O without interrupts.
+With this step, the processor becomes somewhat divorced from the specific details of external device interfaces.
+3. The same configuration as step 2 is used, but now interrupts are employed.
+The processor need not spend time waiting for an I/O operation to be performed, thus increasing efficiency.
+4. The I/O module is given direct control of memory via DMA.
+It can now move a block of data to or from memory without involving the processor, except at the beginning and end of the transfer.
+5. The I/O module is enhanced to become a separate processor, with a specialized instruction set tailored for I/O. The central processing unit (CPU) directs the I/O processor to execute an I/O program in main memory.
+The I/O processor fetches and executes these instructions without processor intervention.
+This allows the processor to specify a sequence of I/O activities and to be interrupted only when the entire sequence has been performed.
+6. The I/O module has a local memory of its own and is, in fact, a computer in its own right.
+With this architecture, a large set of I/O devices can be controlled, with minimal processor involvement.
+A common use for such an architecture has been to control communications with interactive terminals.
+The I/O processor takes care of most of the tasks involved in controlling the terminals.

+As one proceeds along this evolutionary path, more and more of the I/O function is performed without processor involvement.
+The central processor is increasingly relieved of I/O-related tasks, improving performance.
+With the last two steps (5 and 6), a major change occurs with the introduction of the concept of an I/O module capable of executing a program.

+A note about terminology: For all of the modules described in steps 4 through 6, the term direct memory access is appropriate, because all of these types involve direct control of main memory by the I/O module.
+Also, the I/O module in step 5 is often referred to as an **I/O channel**, and that in step 6 as an **I/O processor**; however, each term is, on occasion, applied to both situations.
+In the latter part of this section, we will use the term I/O channel to refer to both types of I/O modules.

 ## Types of I/O Control Methods